How did Saudi Arabia make it to the Winter Olympics? | DW | 11.02.2022

 A report by Grant Liberty says Saudi Arabia has spent $1.5 billion on "sportwashing."

-A tourist city is planned in north Saudia Arabia and Nadhim Al-Nasr, CEO of the "Neom Project", revealed a plan to build a ski resort there in the next two years.
-That's beside a private developer's plans to build the region's largest indoor ski slope at a Riyadh shopping mall.
+A tourist city is planned in northern Saudia Arabia and Nadhim Al-Nasr, CEO of the "Neom Project," revealed a plan to build a ski resort there in the next two years.
+That's in addition to a private developer's plans to build the region's largest indoor ski slope in a Riyadh shopping mall.

-But for Abdi, the politics and business were put to one side when carried his country's flag in the opening ceremony.
+But for Fayik Abdi, politics and business were put to one side when carried his country's flag in the opening ceremony.
 He's hoping to send a message to Saudi Arabia's new generation.

 "I wish that our presence in the current games in Beijing has already encouraged Saudis to go and try new sports in general and winter sports specifically.
 I hope that the winter sports will grow in Saudi Arabia and the Gulf countries, [and we will] see more participants from my country in the next Winter Olympics" he said.